July 6th, 1885: The First Rabies Vaccine Was Administered In A Human

 July 12th, 1984: The First Female Vice-Presidential Candidate Was Selected

-Quick—who was the first female US vice president?
-Can’t think of anyone?
-That’s because there has never been a female vice president, but that’s not from lack of trying!
+When US President Joe Biden chose Kamala Harris to be his running mate in the 2020 US presidential election, it was only the third time in US history that this had happened.
+When was the first?
 In 1984, presidential hopeful Walter Mondale chose Geraldine Ferraro to be his running mate.
 If he had won, she would have been the first vice president of the United States.
 In Ferraro’s acceptance speech, she said, “The daughter of an immigrant from Italy has been chosen to run for vice president in the new land my father came to love.”
 Unfortunately, Mondale lost to Ronald Reagan and it would be another twenty-four years until another woman would be chosen as a presidential running mate: Sarah Palin was chosen as John McCain’s running mate in 2008.

 July 31st, 1790: The First U.S. Patent Was Issued